You get the beginning of the final membership roster of the city's new Keep Hayward Clean and Green Task Force.

 "I'm just a citizen.
 I'm retired.
 And I've got a little bit of time on my hands," said Clifton, who worked for the Justice Department from 1970 to 1999.
 "I feel like maybe I might be an asset on a task force like this."

 Sweeney proposed forming the new task force shortly after he was elected to office in June 2006.
-Sweeney, who also served as mayor from 1990 to 1994, formed task forces at that time as well.

-At least one of the new Clean and Green task force members former school
+At least one of the new Clean and Green task force members former school board member Gloria Grant-Wilson also was a member of Sweeney's early-1990s task force that was created for the purpose of improving the schools.

 The rest of the Clean and Green task force nominees are: